 Who made Alphonso the King of Mangoes?

 Likely the consumers- this is the most sought after mango variety every summer!!
 People grow Alphonso elsewhere in India (and now abroad as well) and they claim that their Alphonso is no less.
 However, the mango grown in Ratnagiri and Devgad is different in taste and flavor.
 Complex in flavor, it is high in trace elements that define mango taste.
 Once consumed, it becomes the gold standard for comparison.
 In our experience, this Alphonso mango exhibits the full mango taste profile like none other.
 Another reason why Alphonso is king is because it throws tantrums like none other if it is not treated well- in this regard the Alphonso from Ratnagiri and Devgad is many notches above the rest!!
 Extremely sensitive in nature, it can spoil quickly.
-In terms of sales, Ratnagiri/Devgad Alphonso mango is certainly on the top.
+In terms of popularity, Ratnagiri/Devgad Alphonso mango is certainly on the top.

 What is the season for this mango?